YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 If STDNULLCOLL is specified, subscripts of globals in the database follow the M standard where the null subscript collates before all other subscripts.

 If NOSTDNULLCOLL is specified, null subscripts collate between numeric and string subscripts.

-YottaDB strongly recommends that you use STDNULL and against using the non-standard null collation, which is the default for historical reasons.
+By default, GDE uses STDNULLCOLL.
+YottaDB strongly recommends that you use STDNULLCOLL.

 The following table summarizes GDE region qualifiers.
 It provides their abbreviations, defaults (as provided by YottaDB), and allowable minimum and maximum values.